AnthonyWard/darts-opponent/README.md

+# Darts Opponent

+A project to make a half decent darts oppoent with a simple UI and one that can adapt to your skill level.

+## Components

+Loose idea of the components required to make this work

+Needs to support

+- Auto update of difficulty
+- Type of game (just X01 to start)
+- Rules options (double in, northern bust, etc)

+### The Thinker

+In

+- How many darts left in hand
+- Beginner, Average, or Pro
+- Rules

+Out

+- Plan of to aim the next hand of darts at

+### Aimer

+In

+- What to aim at
+- Biginner, Average, Pro (sliding scale, 0 to 100)

+Out

+- What was hit (could be the wire)

+Depends on

+- Board

+### Board

+- Coordnates of the board
+- Wire thinkness

+### Game

+- Whos turn is it
+- Keep track of rules
+- Keep track of score
+- Track darts in hand
+- New plan required or not
+- Adjust difficulty after game

+### Chalker

+- Keeper of game stats

+### Player

+- Preferences
+  - Game type: 301 / 501 / X01
+  - Extra Rules: Nothern Bust / Double In
+  - Sets: 1 / 3 / X
+  - Legs: First To 1 / 3 / X
+  - Difficulty: 1 - 100

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>